Moody's may cut Hewlett-Packard's A3 senior unsecured rating

-(Reuters) - Moody’s Investors Service warned on Thursday it may cut Hewlett-Packard’s (HPQ.N) A3 senior unsecured credit rating, saying management’s revised outlook on profitability and cash flow could lead to increased leverage.
+Oct 4 (Reuters) - Moody’s Investors Service warned on Thursday it may cut Hewlett-Packard’s A3 senior unsecured credit rating, saying management’s revised outlook on profitability and cash flow could lead to increased leverage.

 HP’s intermediate term rating is under review for downgrade, Moody’s said in a statement.
 The short-term rating is not under review.